Li-Evelyn/CS348-Project/README.md

 5. WINDOWS ONLY - Download and store the available csv files (currently, only the "User" table gets populated) in a publicly-accessible folder (on Windows, I used C:\Users\Public\Documents, created another folder "cs348_csvs", and saved the csv files in there).
 Add the parent path of the csv files (for me, it was `C:\Users\Public\Documents\cs348_csvs\`) as a new environment variable: `CSV_PATH="(your csv path)"`. **Important**: For every backslash, be sure to add an additional backslash.
 FOR MAC ONLY - Navigate to your true root file (before Users) and there will be a temp shared directory called /tmp.
 Copy the sample_data there and add the path as a variable to your .env as such: `CSV_PATH="/tmp/sample_data"`.
 6. Navigate to http://localhost:8080/query/populate.
 You should see an empty row object - you can now use your SQL shell or use the frontend debug page to verify that the table(s) have been populated correctly.
 7. You have now finished setting up the backend.
+Note: For testing/debugging, you can visit http://localhost:8080/query/reset to call drop, create, and populate in succession.

 ### Frontend (React)
 1. Navigate to `/client` and use `npm install`.